Zebyan/SortingVisualizer/README.md

 # Overview
 The Sorting Visualizer allows users to see real-time animations of different sorting algorithms as they work on random arrays.
 The application consists of:

-  - Frontend: A React application that provides a modern, tech-inspired UI with animated sorting visualizations, adjustable array sizes, speed controls, and a tutorial overlay for first-time users.
+  - Frontend: A React application that provides a modern, tech-inspired UI with animated sorting visualizations, adjustable array sizes and, speed controls.
   - Backend: A Spring Boot (Java) API that processes sorting requests and returns step-by-step sorting steps for multiple algorithms (Quick Sort, Merge Sort, Bubble Sort, Selection Sort).

 #Features